wherrera10/SuffixTrees.jl/docs/src/index.md

     function SuffixTree(str::String)

 SuffixTree constructor from string.
-Note that the string should have a terminator character at its end, ususally '$' or '#'.
+Note that the string should have a terminator character at its end, usually '$' or '#'.
 <br /><br />